kittrick/km_tools/README.md

 This plugin is in active development and has only been tested on a Mac.
 Use at your own discretion!

 ## History
+### Version 1.3.2
+	Rearranged the transformation method for more predictable (correct) results.
 ### Version 1.3.1
 	Added a packaged version to the repository for easy download.
 ### Version 1.3.0